Replacing Your Sargon or Enco DRO Console with TouchDRO

 Sargon Model Overview

-Over the years, Sargon produced quite a few console variants.
-The most common ones you'll encounter are:
+Sargon produced quite a few console variants during its two decades in business.
+The most common ones you will encounter are:

 • Gold Standard (650 series) - the entry-level model with machine error compensation and absolute/incremental modes.